kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/05-connecting-to-accounting-software/articles/01-how-do-i-connect-my-business-account-with-my-xero-account/content.md

+# Connecting to accounting software
-# How do I connect my business account with my Xero account?
+## How do I connect my business account with my Xero account?
 It’s quick, easy, and free to connect your Wise and Xero accounts.

 **1\.
 Log in to your Wise Business account.** If you don’t have an account, you can sign up for one here.
 You can also find Wise on the Xero Marketplace.